jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/minttokensof.md

   @param _beneficiary The account that the tokens are being minted for.
   @param _memo A memo to pass along to the emitted event.
   @param _preferClaimedTokens A flag indicating whether ERC20's should be burned first if they have been issued.
+  @param _reservedRate The reserved rate to use when minting tokens.
+A positive amount will reduce the token count minted to the beneficiary.

+  @return beneficiaryTokenCount The amount of tokens minted for the beneficiary.
 */
 function mintTokensOf(
   uint256 _projectId,